hinrikur/IceNLPy/README.md

 - Lemmatization
 - Morphological analysis

 Although today considered a legacy application and well outside the realm of state of the art technology, IceNLP is still maintained and has both practical and educational value.
-With this in mind, a simple way to implement the library in Python was developed, which is the basis for this package.
+With this in mind, a simple way to implement the library in Python was developed, which is the basis for this Python package.

 ## Prerequisites